Mental health: Adult outpatient services

 Medication and Wellness Clinic

-Referrals to this clinic must be made by a MSH psychiatrist.
+Referrals to this clinic must be made by an Oak Valley Health psychiatrist.

 Repetitive transcranial magnetic stimulation (rTMS)